This site uses cookies. By continuing to browse the site you are agreeing to our use of cookies. For more information, view our privacy policy.

 As a caregiver, it is important to remain physically and mentally healthy to provide the best care for your loved one.
 Develop a care plan that considers your well-being.
 P: Plan and set realistic, bite-sized goals.
 L: Learn new skills to help in your caregiving role.
 A: Ask for and accept support from family, peers and care professionals.
 N: Normalise taking breaks for your self-care.

-If you do not have alternative caregiving arrangements or cannot find time for self-care, you can consider the following respite care services:
+If you do not have alternative caregiving arrangements or cannot find time for self-care, you can consider the following services to support you in your caregiving duties:

 2. Community-based facilities for respite care during the day